-When does partial insurance apply to a car
+From when does partial comprehensive insurance apply for a car?

-Partial insurance for your car: When is the protection really worth it for you?
+Partial comprehensive cover for your car: when does the protection really pay off for you?

 9